lsu-ddem/pathways-site/content/3_Audio/3_SoundsInBugSquish/2_Lesson_2/index.md

 {{% codepen 600 GRpOyNZ %}}

-If the code will not play in this page, copy the contents of the JS file into a new P5 project that has Tone.js installed.
+Because a browser will no automatically begin playing music, we have to interact with the canvas in some way for the audio to begin playing.
+In this simple example we have the audio begin when the canvas is clicked.
+In other games you may have a start button or something a little more sophisticated.

 Once we have a single melody playing, we can change that background melody with different combinations of the `.start()` and `.stop()` methods, which we will get into later on this page.